Getting Your Name on Google Search (or Changing the Results)

 There’s literally nothing on the site except for this – just the title and the URL.
 That’s it.

 Within three to four days, you’ll notice that this website is going to pop up on page two or three for the SERP for your name (depending on how popular of a person you are, how much press you’ve had, any other people with your name, whether you have social media profiles, etc).

 This will show you how potent URLs (domains) with your keywords in them are for going after those keywords.

-Domains name and title are two of the most important factors for on-page SEO (see: on-page SEO guide).
+Domain name and title are two of the most important factors for on-page SEO (see: on-page SEO guide).

 Within two days, we’ve got this site on page two for my SERP.

-And then I decided to go ahead and attack Chris a little bit too while I was at it.
-You guys can find out all about why I’m better than Chris if you just dive in here a little bit.
+Then I decided to go ahead and attack Chris a little bit too while I was at it.
+You guys can find out all about why I am vastly superior to Chris if you just dive in here a little bit.

 The point is that I did this literally overnight.
 If you go to my SERP, you’ll notice that I was on page one within one night of adding the content to this URL.
 There are no outbound links, inbound links, or anything else.

 All that’s here so far is basic content.
 It’s just a one-page website, and it’s already resonating in my SERP with almost no work at all and just a few dollars spent.
 Your websites don’t have to be completely fleshed out in order to show up in web results.